RISC-KC/basic_rv32s/guidelines/development_log.md

 ### [2025.05.20.]

 I was on duty.
-Hmm… thinking about RV32I46F, I realize I likely overlooked that the data memory had been changed while we were moving to a cache-based structure and proceeded as-is.
+Hmm... thinking about RV32I46F, I realize I likely overlooked that the data memory had been changed while we were moving to a cache-based structure and proceeded as-is.
 I should verify this.

 ### [2025.05.21.]